typedb/typedb-driver-examples/commerce/bookstore/README.md

 - Search for an order
 - Search for books by genre

-This application consists of two Python scripts.
+This application consists of Python scripts.
 It has not much in terms of usability as it is merely a demonstration of TypeDB queries.

-You can find the implementation of each function listed above in the source code.
+But you can easily explore the implementation of each function in the scripts.

 ## Prerequisites

 * [TypeDB](https://docs.vaticle.com/docs/running-typedb/install-and-run) v2.14.1+
 * Python v.3.9+
   * `typedb.client` — [Python client](https://docs.vaticle.com/docs/client-api/python) for TypeDB
-  * Common Python libraries: csv, argparse, uuid, random
+  * Common Python libraries: os, csv, argparse, enum, uuid, random, unittest
 * This repository

 ## Quickstart